openconnect/openconnect/README.md

 An openconnect VPN server (ocserv), which implements an improved version of the Cisco AnyConnect protocol, has also been written.
 You can find it on Gitlab at [https://gitlab.com/openconnect/ocserv](https://gitlab.com/openconnect/ocserv).

+If you're looking for the standard `vpnc-script`, which is invoked by OpenConnect for routing and DNS setup, you can find it on Gitlab at [https://gitlab.com/openconnect/vpnc-script](https://gitlab.com/openconnect/vpnc-script).

 ## Licence

 OpenConnect is released under the [GNU Lesser Public License, version 2.1](https://www.infradead.org/openconnect/licence.html).